 The first diet soda, No-Cal (1952), used the now-banned cyclamate for a sugar-free option aimed at those with health concerns.
 Soon after, Diet Rite launched in 1958.
 Early diet sodas were sold alongside medicines in pharmacies, echoing their health-focused origins.4

-Rather than creating genuinely healthier alternatives, big soda companies continue promoting 'zero sugar' products, filled with artificial ingredients that offer little nutritional value.
+However, these brands soon marketed themselves as 'diet' drinks, shifting their focus to weight loss.5 Today, 'diet culture' is still a major marketing force.
+Rather than creating genuinely healthier alternatives, many soda companies continue promoting 'zero sugar' products, filled with artificial ingredients that offer little nutritional value.6

 Why Was OLIPOP Created?